pkarsy/sshportfw/README.md

 The "Host" can be the hostname(or the IP) or a **Host entry inside ~/.ssh/config** This is much preffered as we can use many ssh options (user, port jumphost and others).
 By pointing our browser to "http://127.0.14.1:8080" we can access LuCi on our router.
 Also, note that by playing with 127.x.x.x addresses we can use the same listening port (8080 in this case) with multiple entries.
 Note also that the browser may complain about "insecure connections".
 This is harmless (I am not a security expert, so no guaranties), all traffic is tunnelled via ssh, and decrypted only at the remote host.
 To avoid true insecure connections (connections that transfer creartext data via the network), the remote service must be blocked using the remote firewall and only be accessible via the remote "lo" interface

 The "forwardings.json" file is on purpose very simple and does not have any other options.
 All other entries (for example Username Hostname) ARE IGNORED.
-If you need more functionality it can be added in the powerfull "~/.ssh/config" file by creating a new "Host" entry
+If you need more functionality it can be added in the powerfull "~/.ssh/config" file by creating a new "Host" entry.

 ### STEP 4 : running the program
 When you configure the "forwardings.json" you have to run it manually to check the output.
-Add one entry at a time.
 If you are in constant need of the port forward facility, ie to use your printer then put the program in the list of the startup programs.
 If you put it in a cron startup script it wont run because it needs the DISPLAY environment variable.
 If you use ControlPanel->StartupApps it is ok.
 Redirect the output to a file to know what happens if you have problems, or use the --syslog flag.

 ## Adding functionality : Configuring the ~/.ssh/config